-For two days, I saw a Unabomber look-alike in a baggy orange sweatshirt wandering around restlessly through the halls of the hospice center where we each had a friend who lay dying.
-When we would pass each other I tried to see the words printed below an image of planet Earth, but couldn’t quite make them out.
-My eyes were drawn to his red MAGA hat over his wild, shaggy hair—reminding me of those clown hats with a wig attached.
-Around his neck was a heavy silver chain with a figure dangling from it.
+When we passed each other each time, I tried to read the words printed on his sweatshirt below an image of planet Earth, but couldn’t quite make them out.
+He wore his red hat over his wild, shaggy hair—reminding me of those clown hats with a wig attached.
+Around his neck, was a heavy silver chain with a figure dangling from it.

 “Exactly!"